-Six issues Kamala Harris is campaigning on – and five she’d rather avoid
+Six issues Kamala Harris is campaigning on – and 5 she’d rather avoid

 | Washington

+While polls of Americans show many have strong opinions of the vice president, those numbers clearly aren’t set in stone.
+After she trailed Donald Trump in hypothetical polling for most of the past year, recent surveys now show her pulling into a statistical tie nationally and in key swing states, with more undecided voters than before in many of those polls.

+From abortion to economic fairness, Ms. Harris is already showcasing issues that will likely feature strongly as she vies with former President Trump – while there are other issues that she appears inclined to avoid.

-Vice President Kamala Harris is officially campaigning for herself now – and reintroducing herself to an American public still forming their opinions about her.
+Vice President Kamala Harris is officially campaigning for herself now – and reintroducing herself to an American public still forming opinions about her.

 In a brand-new presidential campaign, Vice President Harris’ initial public forays offer a glimpse into how she’ll guide her messaging, image-crafting – and potentially her presidency – now that she can focus on speaking for herself rather than primarily as a cheerleader for President Joe Biden.

 While polls of Americans show many have strong opinions of the vice president, those numbers clearly aren’t set in stone.
-After trailing Mr. Trump in hypothetical polling for most of the past year, recent surveys now show her pulling into a statistical tie nationally and in key swing states, with more undecided voters than before in many of those polls.
+After she trailed Mr. Trump in hypothetical polling for most of the past year, recent surveys now show her pulling into a statistical tie nationally and in key swing states, with more undecided voters than before in many of those polls.

 Why We Wrote This

 Kamala Harris has the opportunity to rebrand herself in the eyes of voters, but Republicans are attacking her record.
-Already it's clear her focus will include abortion rights – and drawing a contrast with Donald Trump on justice.
+Already it’s clear her focus will include protecting abortion rights – and drawing a contrast to Donald Trump on justice.

 With just over 100 days to go until the election, the race is on for her to redefine herself – before Republicans do it for her.